edwinunger/edwinunger.github.io/_posts/2015-04-06-dbc-phase-1-day-1.md

 We immediately sat down with everyone, which included most of the main staff and all of the students from the three Phases.
 Introductions of Phase 1 students were made, information about the instructors, career counselors, mental health counselors, and yoga instructors was given out, and tips from other cohorts were shared.
 We had breakfast, then got together with our cohort privately to chat more about counselors and yoga.
 We played a name game to get to know each other, but since we already knew most of the names of everyone, it was more of an opportunity for our teachers to get to know who we are.
 <br>
 <br>
 We were sent out to get some lightning-round type education from the Phase 2 students.
 I believe most of what we learned was not for our benefit, since it was very low level.
 However, it was very beneficial for the Phase 2 students to get more comfortable with teaching, which in turn helps them solidify concepts that they need to know.
-We spent about 5 minutes each on 7 different topics, which ranged from cultural behavior, enumerables, Git, Sublime, Arrays and Hashes, Algorithms, and variable scope.
+We spent about 5 minutes each on 7 different topics, which included cultural behavior, enumerables, Git, Sublime, Arrays and Hashes, Algorithms, and variable scope.
 Nothing terribly complicated, but good for a basic refresher.
 <br>
 <br>
 after the lightning-round, it was lunch time.
 Then, more chatting about culture, behavior, rules, etc. We have three main rules to follow: integrity, effort, and kindness.
 Violating one of these is grounds for expulsion, but if you're a decent human being, these wouldn't be an issue.